 “We don’t yet have all the answers but are proud of the progress we have made,” says Latif.
 “Experiences like this have led to change, with audio description opening up our advertising to millions more people around the world.”

 Just Eat Takeaway: Building accessibility with disabled customers

 Just Eat Takeaway conducts research directly with people with disabilities, from customers who are blind or have low vision through to those with non-visible disabilities, such as dyslexia.
-Their goal: understand people’s first-hand experiences when using the delivery app and build inclusive products.
+Its goal: understand people’s first-hand experiences when using the delivery app and build inclusive products.

-This motivated the research team to identify optimisation opportunities with the Android accessibility scanner.
+This motivated the research team to identify optimization opportunities with the Android accessibility scanner.
 The automated tool flagged key recommendations, such as increasing the size of touch targets; the tappable space around a navigation button.